Hubs-Foundation/hubs-docs/README.md

 Edit me...
 ```

-See the [MDX syntax guide](https://github.com/micromark/mdx-state-machine#72-deviations-from-markdown) to understand how MDX differs from [standard Markdown](https://commonmark.org/help/).
+See the [Markdown syntax guide](https://commonmark.org/help/) for the basics, then check [the differences MDX introduces](https://docusaurus.io/docs/next/markdown-features/react#markdown-and-jsx-interoperability) to avoid running into any gotchas.

 The main things to watch out for are:
 1. all tags must be closed, even void tags, for example: `<img src="foo.jpeg" alt="bar"/>`